Like us on facebook

 If you have any questions please feel free to contact our office located in Lakewood Ranch, FL .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Ingrown toenails may initially present themselves as a minor discomfort, but they may progress into an infection in the skin without proper treatment.
-For more information about ingrown toenails, contact Shaun J. Limon, DPM and Lisa Griffith-Limon, DPM of Limons Foot & Ankle Care.
+For more information about treatment, contact Shaun J. Limon, DPM and Lisa Griffith-Limon, DPM of Limons Foot & Ankle Care.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 Morton’s neuroma is a very uncomfortable condition to live with.
 If you think you have Morton’s neuroma, contact Shaun J. Limon, DPM and Lisa Griffith-Limon, DPM of Limons Foot & Ankle Care.
 Our doctors will attend to all of your foot care needs and answer any of your related questions.